knu2xs/generator-esri-bootstrap-map/README.md

 Enter this project, a [Yeoman](http://yeoman.io/) Generator for Esri-Bootstrap-Map-JS.
 This project, Generator-Esri-Bootstrap-Map, slightly refactors the four templates included in the original repository created by Esri and enables extremely quick scaffolding using the templates from the original project.

+## BIG DISCLAIMER
+This thing is under heavy development and right now, does not even so much as work!
+I am building the freaking thing right now.
+Fear not.
+It will get built and the world will rejoice...or at least a few GIS geeks will rejoice.

 ## Installation

 To utilize this project, you will need [Node.js](http://nodejs.org/) installed with [Yeoman](http://yeoman.io) and this generator, generator-esri-bootstrap-map installed in Yeoman.
 Fret not.
 Installation is much easier than installing ArcMap.